 People who have developed one keloid scar are more likely to develop further keloid scars in future and should let their doctor or surgeon know if having injections or surgery.

 Like keloid scars, hypertrophic scars are the result of too much collagen.
 Unlike keloid scars, they don’t extend beyond the boundaries of the wound.
 They develop over a period of about six months, before improving.

-Hypertrophic scars tend to be more common in younger people and people with darker skin.
+Hypertrophic scars tend to be more common in younger people and people with black or brown skin.